 I live in a very dry mountain climate, where it is dry all year round.
 I’m also prone to very dry skin, and it’s been a struggle to find something that will work for me.
 Natural oil moisturizers are what I have found to do the trick, and one of my favorites is this DIY Olive Oil & Brown Sugar Scrub … which I would love to share with you!

-That means eating whole and natural foods with good fats such as nuts, eggs, chia seeds (lean meats like chicken, turkey and fish, if you’re not vegetarian), some yogurts and cheeses and butter.
+What you put in is what you get out, am I right?
+That means eating whole and natural foods with good fats such as nuts, eggs, chia seeds (lean meats like chicken, turkey, and fish if you’re not vegetarian), some yogurts, cheeses, and butter.

-Because we all know how water keeps us hydrated.
+Natural moisturizing for your skin certainly comes from drinking plenty of fluids because we all know how water keeps us hydrated.
 Water is not enough, though, and plenty of minerals and vitamins need to be included in the diet as well so that the body retains the water.
-Water also goes hand in hand with exercise because sweating during exercising helps to warm the body up, clears out the pores, and increases circulation to deliver nutrients to your skin.
+Water also goes hand in hand with exercise because sweating during exercising helps to warm the body up, clear out the pores, and increase circulation to deliver nutrients to your skin.

-And that brings us to the sun because many believe that in winter, being exposed to the sun cannot possibly damage the skin.
+And that brings us to the sun, because many believe that in winter, being exposed to the sun cannot possibly damage the skin.
 But a high percentage of UVA rays are still able to penetrate the atmosphere and cause havoc to your skin.
 Continue to wear your hat and sunscreen lotions during extended exposure to the sun.

 DIY Olive Oil and Brown Sugar Facial Scrub Recipe

 Now, on to the sugar scrub recipe!
-This is so simple to make and is of course very cost effective.
+This is so simple to make and is of course very cost-effective.
 I especially like beauty recipes with few ingredients and that take little time.
 This scrub is only two ingredients and wonderfully effective.

 Benefits of Olive Oil for the Skin:

-It is rich in vitamins and antioxidants and can be used for treating acne because it deeply cleanses the skin, removes impurities and leaves the epidermis glowing.
-Thanks to the antioxidants, olive oil is one of the main ingredient used in the preparation of anti-aging cosmetics.
+- It is rich in vitamins and antioxidants and can be used for treating acne because it deeply cleanses the skin, removes impurities, and leaves the epidermis glowing.

 Benefits of Brown Sugar: